The Loofah Difference

 The advantage of buying New Zealand grown loofah:

-Our loofah are 100% pure and natural - we only use water in our cleaning processes and there is no need for us to bleach or fumigate.
+- Our loofah are 100% pure and natural - we only use water in our cleaning processes, it takes more effort to clean the fruit pulp out but there's no need for us to dunk the loofah in chemicals to get rid of it.

-- Because we don't import we don't need to fumigate and blast our loofah with chemicals (formaldehyde is most commonly used) - imported loofah need to go through this process to be allowed into New Zealand as they are a plant based product.
+- Because we don't import, our loofah is non-fumigated (formaldehyde is most commonly used) - imported loofah need to go through this process to be allowed into New Zealand as they are a plant based product.